opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     For a variety of reasons, a public office holder may vacate an elected office before serving a full term.
 This is known as an "unexpired term", a situation which could require an additional contest (known as a "Special Election" in U.S. politics) to fill the empty public office.

 Ticket
-    A collection of allied candidates competing together in the same contest in which multiple public offices are decided.
+    Two or more allied candidates competing together in the same contest in which multiple public offices are decided.
 For example, in U.S. politics, candidates for President and Vice President run together on the same ticket, with the President at the top of the ticket.

 Vote
-    A specific selection selected by a voter by a voter in an election contest.
+    A specific selection selected by a voter on a ballot in an election contest.

 Voter
     A person who is eligible to vote in an election.